csc7/PP4_CI_WQCS/README.md

 ___
 # 12 .
 Bugs

-Some bugs were related to positioning of elements in the page.
-They were fixed by assigning proper values, most of them with the help of a temporary background colour for the element.

-Then, many minor bugs were solved just by assigning the correct property and/or by trial and error.
+Some bugs were related to design, positioning and tags of elements in the page, with variables in Django templates among them.
+Also, many minor bugs were solved just by assigning the correct property and/or by trial and error.

 Bugs that required more time and specific solutions were the following ones: